Cindy Vallar, Editor & Reviewer

 Another important instrument at sea was the compass, which allowed helmsmen to steer steady and true courses.
 The quadrant permitted a navigator to affix the vessel’s latitude.
 John Davis invented this instrument, also called a back staff, in 1595.
 It allowed the user to take his position without gazing directly into the sun as the earlier cross-staff required.
 The log and line were used to determine a vessel’s speed and the depth of water in which she sailed.
 Sandglasses allowed those on board to measure the passage of time.
 Those used in navigation contained sufficient sand to pass from one glass to another in increments of one hour, thirty minutes, or thirty seconds.
 Seamen used the first two to time the watches, the periods in which men were on or off duty.
 All were essential for navigating across the ocean successfully.

 How Henry Pitman and his comrades escape differs from that of Peter Blood and his friends.
 Henry’s group departs late on the evening of 9 May 1685.
 Edward Steed entertains a fellow governor from another island.
 Although he puts the militia on alert, the “reveling, drinking, and feasting to excess” results in “drowsy security and carelessness.”
-(Stuart, 447)…we embarked in our small vessel; being in number eight, viz., John Whicker, Peter Bagwell, William Woodcock, John Cooke, Jeremiah Atkins, and myself, which were Sufferers on the account of the Duke of Monmouth: the other two were John Nuthall, who bought the boat for me, and Thomas Waker.
-(Stuart, 448)Just as Colonel Bishop is about to give Peter his comeuppance for being impudent and giving aid to Jeremy Pitt contrary to orders, providence intervenes in the form of Spanish privateers, who attack Barbados.
+(Pitman, 447)…we embarked in our small vessel; being in number eight, viz., John Whicker, Peter Bagwell, William Woodcock, John Cooke, Jeremiah Atkins, and myself, which were Sufferers on the account of the Duke of Monmouth: the other two were John Nuthall, who bought the boat for me, and Thomas Waker.
+(Pitman, 448)Just as Colonel Bishop is about to give Peter his comeuppance for being impudent and giving aid to Jeremy Pitt contrary to orders, providence intervenes in the form of Spanish privateers, who attack Barbados.

 By sunset two hundred and fifty Spaniards were masters of Bridgetown, the islanders were disarmed, and at Government House, Governor Steed…supported by Colonel Bishop and some lesser officers, was being informed by Don Diego, with an urbanity that was itself a mockery, of the sum that would be required in ransom.
 (Sabatini, 78-9)Ransoming captives was normal, and in this particular instance, the ransom amounted to 100,000 pieces of eight and fifty cows.
 If paid, Don Diego wouldn’t torch the town.
 The buccaneers frequently attacked settlements of the Spanish Main and threatened similar devastation.
 Both sides parleyed, and, while the negotiations took place, the majority of men “were smashing and looting, feasting, drinking, and ravaging after the hideous manner of their kind.”
 (Sabatini, 79) When Henry Morgan captured Portobello, he demanded a ransom of 350,000 pesos while his men plundered the city.
 The Spanish negotiator eventually got Morgan to accept 100,000 pesos.
 He wrote, “Thence being under sayle we sent the hostages on shoare, leaving both towne and castles entirely….”
 (Earle, 77)